Cutoff for Almost All Random Walks on Abelian Groups: TV Cutoff: Approach 1

 \end{Proof}

-\begin{rmkt*} Given a general (not necessarily Abelian) group $G$, one can project to its Abelianisation $\gab = G / [G,G]$, which is an Abelian group.
-The lower bound $t_0(k, \abs{\gab})$ then holds for the projected walk on $\gab$.
-But projection cannot increase the TV distance.
-Thus $t_0(k, \abs{\gab})$ gives a lower bound for the mixing of the original walk on $G$. \end{rmkt*}
+\begin{rmkt*} Given an arbitrary group $G$, projecting the walk from $G$ to the Abelianisation $\gab = G / [G,G]$, which is Abelian, cannot increase the TV distance.
+Thus, $\tpro_0(k, \abs\gab)$ is a lower bound on mixing for the projected walk on the $\gab$, and hence for the original walk on $G$ too. \end{rmkt*}